yasminedeghidy/project-m3/README.md

-# User and Posts controller
+# Users and Posts controller